PortalMedia/BikeShopAPI/README.md

 This project contains part of a simple .NET application for a Bike Shop.

-The project has a handful of initial tests, three of which are failing.
+The project has a handful of initial tests, three of which are failing due to bugs in the code.

+The test spec is correct, but we need to fix the bugs!

 As an interview challenge, we'd like to pair and get the failing tests to pass.